sigp/lighthouse/book/src/mainnet-validator.md

 familiar with the rules of staking (e.g., rewards, penalties, etc.) and also configuring and managing servers.
 You'll also need at least 32 ETH!

-For those with an understanding of Ethereum consensus and server maintenance, you'll find that running Lighthouse is easy.
-Install it, start it, monitor it and keep it updated.
-You shouldn't need to interact with it on a day-to-day basis.

 Being educated is critical to a validator's success.
 Before submitting your mainnet deposit, we recommend:

 - Thoroughly exploring the [Staking Launchpad][launchpad] website, try running through the deposit process using a testnet launchpad such as the [Goerli staking launchpad](https://goerli.launchpad.ethereum.org/en/).